Engee documentation

 Yes

-# Null axis direction — axis direction along the zero emission
+# Null axis direction — the direction of the axis along the zero radiation

 String